-- how to use assistive devices provided by the Company; and
+- How to use assistive devices provided by BPO Division of NTT; and

-- how to assist a person with a disability that is experiencing difficulty accessing the Company’s premises, goods or services.
+- How to assist a person with a disability that is experiencing difficulty accessing the BPO Division of NTT’s premises, goods or services.

-The Company will ensure that accurate and up-to-date training records are kept.
+The BPO Division of NTT will ensure that accurate and up-to-date records are kept.
 These records shall include the dates of the training, and the number of individuals to whom the training was provided.

 We welcome feedback from the public regarding this policy and its implementation.
-Feedback regarding the way the Company provides goods and services to people with disabilities can be made:
+Feedback regarding the way the BPO Division of NTT provides goods and services to people with disabilities can be made:

-- In writing to Millennium1 Solutions – 251 Attwell Drive, Toronto Ontario, M9W 7G2
+- In writing to the BPO Division of NTT at: 251 Attwell Drive, Toronto Ontario, M9W 7G2 or;

 - Electronically to email@example.com